IT21314742/Maths-quiz-challange/README.md

  **How to Use:**
  1. Clone the repository to access the source code.
  2. Run the Python script to start the Maths Quiz Challenge.
+ 3. Select your difficulty level and begin answering questions.

 How to Play
 - Select difficulty.